scrouthtv/gimp-2.10-plugins/README.md

 In this function, all your stuff happens.
 Both Python functionality (`print`, loops, calculation, etc.) as well as other GIMP routines can be used.

-For the `print` function to output somewhere, Nathan Good says that GIMP has to be started from the console.
+For the `print` function to output somewhere, [Nathan Good says that GIMP has to be started from the console](https://ibm.com/developerworks/opensource/library/os-autogimp/index.html#resources) (scroll all the way to the end of that section).
 I tried to start GIMP via PowerShell, but didn't get any output on the print function, maybe this only works under Linux.

 ### Other GIMP routines